 with food technology.

-Students following this course would cover two units: Chemistry 1, Chemistry 2.
+Students following this course would cover two units: Chemistry 1, and Chemistry 2.

 ⮚ Both units will be assessed by a written terminal examination.
 Each paper will have multiple

-choice question.
+choice questions.
 (Each paper 50% of the marks)

 Unit 1 Chemistry